-This document describes using the Notification Service in the BEA WebLogic EnterpriseTM product.
-This document defines concepts associated with using the Notification Service and describes the development process for Java and C++ applications.
+This document describes using the CORBA Notification Service in the BEA Tuxedo® product.
+This document defines concepts associated with using the Notification Service and describes the development process for CORBA applications.
 In addition, instructions for building and running the Notification sample applications and descriptions of the Notification Service application programming interface (API) and administrative tasks and tools are included in this document.

-This document covers the following topics:
+This document includes the following topics:

-- ♦ Chapter 1, "Overview," provides a basic description of the Notification Service and its components. - ♦ Chapter 2, "Notification Service API Reference," describes the application programming interfaces supported by the Notification Service software. - ♦ Chapter 3, "Using the BEA Simple Events API," describes how to develop Notification Service applications using the BEA Simple Events API in C++ and Java. - ♦ Chapter 4, "Using the CosNotification Service API," describes how to develop Notification Service applications using the CosNotification API in C++ and Java. - ♦ Chapter 5, "Building the Introductory Sample Application," provides an overview of the Introductory sample applications and describes how to build and run them. - ♦ Chapter 6, "Building the Advanced Sample Application," provides an overview of the Advanced sample applications and describes how to build and run them. - ♦ Chapter 7, "Notification Service Administration Guide," describes the administrative tasks and tools provided with the Notification Service software.
+- ♦ Chapter 1, "Overview," provides a basic description of the Notification Service and its components. - ◆ Chapter 2, "CORBA Notification Service API Reference," describes the application programming interfaces supported by the Notification Service software. - ◆ Chapter 3, "Using the BEA Simple Events API," describes how to develop Notification Service applications using the BEA Simple Events API in C++. - ◆ Chapter 4, "Using the CosNotification Service API," describes how to develop Notification Service applications using the CosNotification API in C++. - ◆ Chapter 5, "Building the Introductory Sample Application," provides an overview of the Introductory sample application and describes how to build and run it. - ♦ Chapter 6, "Building the Advanced Sample Application," provides an overview of the Advanced sample application and describes how to build and run it. - ♦ Chapter 7, "CORBA Notification Service Administration," describes the administrative tasks and tools provided with the Notification Service software.